 It even included a How-To Guide with smart tips like using a lint brush on the roller to get rid of the excess fuzz so it doesn’t end up painted onto your wall for an eternity.
 To prevent paint seepage, the guide suggests heat-sealing the painter’s tape edge by running your finger or paint stick along the edge.
 It worked like a charm!

 After only giving half of the room one coat of paint, I knew it was the perfect colour.
-A bit of warm undertone in Baby Fawn means the room won’t feel cold in the fall and winter months.
-The lightness will keep it looking fresh in the spring and summer.
+A bit of a warm undertone in Baby Fawn by Benjamin Moore means the room won’t feel cold in the fall and winter months.
+However, the lightness will keep it looking fresh in the spring and summer.

 Since we moved in, I’ve wanted to change the red undertone stained wood mantel.
 A light sanding and coat of primer meant it was ready for a couple coats of White Dove (OC-17).
 This is the same paint colour we plan on using for our kitchen cabinets, as well as all of the trim throughout the house.

 So much better already, don’t you think?
 The next step will be reworking the fireplace and getting rid of that arch!

 Here’s a look at the living room paint BEFORE…

 Here’s the AFTER, with Benjamin Moore Baby Fawn walls and White Dove fireplace.